Samsung Galaxy S24 Ultra Screen and Battery Assembly Replacement

 Step 2

-- Warm things up by applying a heated iOpener to the right edge of the back cover for about two minutes.
+- Warm up an iOpener and gently press it against the right edge of the back cover for about two minutes.
+Keep it there until the adhesive softens enough to loosen.

 Tools Used